 Advantages of running WordPress websites on The Cloud

 The main advantage of using cloud computing is that you don’t have to manage physical servers yourself.
 Instead, you are just renting server space from big cloud companies.
 Setting up and maintaining WordPress installation on the cloud requires a bit of knowledge and work.
 So it might not be for everyone.

 When using cloud computing you are paying only for the resources you use.
 And in many cases, it’s going to be less expensive than other types of hosting.
 That makes sense since you are cutting out the middlemen.
 There is a good chance that if you get shared or managed hosting that your site is actually on some cloud.

 This is because hosting companies also use the cloud.
 So you are paying for cloud plus all the expenses of the hosting provider managing your WordPress website.
 If you have the technical knowledge to set up everything it’s probably worth going this route.
 It’s also worth mentioning that Google gives $300 free credit that you can use for one year for their cloud.

 The performance of the cloud is much better and you have more control over it.
 Dedicated hosting might be better in some cases but still, the cloud is one of the best options for bigger sites.

 Installing WordPress on Google Cloud

-If you did not create Google Cloud account so far you should do so.
-The nice thing is that when you sign up you get $300 to spend on Google Cloud Platform over the next 12 months.
-Also, there is no auto-charge after the trial ends.
-So you can test Google Cloud WordPress to see if it is the right choice for your website.
+So, you can test Google Cloud WordPress to see if it is the right choice for your website.
 This also means that you can run your WordPress site on google for one year for free.
-However, this will depend on how much traffic you get to your website.
-If you get a lot of traffic you might use up free credit in less than one year.
+However, this will depend on how much traffic you get on your website.
+If you get a lot of traffic you might use up the free credit in less than one year.

 1. Launching a WordPress Instance